 Indexes are implemented as trees containing values of a given property instead of a unique internal object key.
 This means that indexes only support one column, and thus only one property, at a time.

 Every realm object has a schema.
 That schema is defined via a native object in your SDK's language.
 Object schemas can include embedded lists and relations between object instances.

 Each realm uses a versioned schema.
 When that schema changes, you must define a migration to move object data between schema versions.
 Non-breaking schema changes, also referred to as additive schema changes, happen automatically.
 However, your SDK may require you to increase the local schema version to begin using the updated schema in your app.
 Breaking schema changes, also called destructive schema changes, require a migration function.

 See your SDK's documentation for more information on migrations.

-Realm Sync relies on a worker client that communicates with your application backend in a dedicated thread in your application.
+Device Sync relies on a worker client that communicates with your application backend in a dedicated thread in your application.
 Additionally, synced realms keep a history of changes to contained objects.
 Sync uses this history to resolve conflicts between client changes and backend changes.

-Applications that use Realm Sync define their schema on the backend using JSON Schema.
+Applications that use Device Sync define their schema on the backend using JSON Schema.
 Client applications must match that backend schema to synchronize data.
 However, if you prefer to define your initial schema in your application's programming language, you can use Development Mode to create a backend JSON Schema based on native SDK objects as you write your application.
 However, once your application is used for production purposes, you should alter your schema using JSON Schema on the backend.